migueltrujillo07/etf-ml-signal-pipeline/README.md

 > Can historical market data be used to generate **robust and reproducible predictive signals** when evaluated under realistic, production-like conditions?

+The emphasis is on methodology, evaluation, and system design rather than short-term profitability claims.
 ---

 ## Project Scope